-Where: Joining Noma on the 2014 World’s Best Restaurants list, at a more-than-respectable no. 53, Relæ (Jægersborggade 41, map) was among the pioneers to move in on once-sketchy Jægersborggade, in the now-hipsterfied Nørrebro neighborhood.
+Where: A restaurant that has frequently joined Noma somewhere on the World’s Best Restaurants list, Relæ (Jægersborggade 41, map) was among the pioneers to move in on once-sketchy Jægersborggade, in the now-hipsterfied Nørrebro neighborhood.
 Relæ’s chef, the Sicilian-born, Denmark-raised Christian Puglisi, is one of those Noma alumni (Spain’s elBulli, too) you’ve probably heard about.
 The feel here is welcoming, more Danish bistro than fancy-pants Michelin-starred restaurant: The kitchen is open, the service super friendly, the linen-less two-top wooden tables close enough together to invite conversation among diners.
 Menus, cutlery, and napkins are kept in a drawer that each diner pulls out from their table.
 And sparkling wine is offered within 20 seconds of being seated.
 What’s not to love?

 When: Wed-Fri, 5:30pm-10pm; Sat, noon-1:30pm and 5:30pm-10pm

-Order: You can choose a four-course herbivore or omnivore menu here (450 kr each), or a seven-course “let’s-try-it-all…ivore” menu (725 kr); wine pairings cost an additional 395-685 kr for four/seven courses.
-In our opinion, four courses for approximately US$65 at this restaurant is a downright steal; in addition to your four courses, you get a delectable amuse-bouche (ours was so perfect we requested, and received, a second!), plus limitless sourdough bread baked at Relæ’s new sister bakery, Mirabelle, served with Sicilian olive oil—one of the chef’s little Italian shout-outs on the otherwise unmistakably Scandinavian menu.
+Order: You can choose a four-course herbivore or omnivore menu here (495 kr each), or a seven-course “let’s-try-it-all…ivore” menu (895 kr); wine pairings cost an additional 425-685 kr for four/seven courses.
+In our opinion, four courses for approximately US$73 at this restaurant is a downright steal; in addition to your four courses, you get a delectable amuse-bouche (ours was so perfect we requested, and received, a second!), plus limitless sourdough bread baked at Relæ’s new sister bakery, Mirabelle, served with Sicilian olive oil—one of the chef’s little Italian shout-outs on the otherwise unmistakably Scandinavian menu.
 (We personally didn’t feel we were missing out by skipping the wine pairing.)